Vitamin K Deficiency Bleeding in the Newborn

 - Not getting a vitamin K shot at birth.
 The American Academy of Pediatrics recommends that all newborns get a vitamin K shot.
 This can prevent severe bleeding.

-- Being breastfed only.
+- Being breastfed only and not getting a vitamin K shot at birth.
 Breastmilk has less vitamin K than formula made with cow’s milk.
+The vitamin K shot will provide what a breastfed baby needs.

 What are the symptoms of vitamin K deficiency bleeding in the newborn?